pedrohsmaia/datablood/README.md

 ⚠️ **Please note**: Takeout is closed source for now.
 We've had a number of people create public repos on accident.
 Please be careful to keep the source private as per the license.

+O app usa um projeto separado no supabase para gerenciar o auth local, use os acessos do datablood-dev no supabase, coloque no .env local

 # Tamagui's Takeout Starter

 A good but long tutorial showing building a real app using Tamagui Takeout can be seen on the [notjust.dev YouTube stream](https://www.youtube.com/watch?v=XbKkKXH-dfc).